onetep-devel/documentation/performance.rst

 calculation it has to be performed hundreds of times.
 There are two ways in which ONETEP can calculate the density -- conveniently termed "slow" and "fast".

 The slow approach is the only approach available until ONETEP 7.1.7.
-Starting from ONETEP 7.1.8, a fast approach is also available, *but it is not the default*.
+Starting with ONETEP 7.1.8, a fast approach is also available, *but it is not the default*.
 This means that action is required on your part to use the fast approach.
-The fast approach is up to several times faster (for this part of the calculation).
+The fast approach is up to several times faster (for this part of the calculation), but that depends heavily on the system.
+It does require more memory.

 **The fast approach works best for "serious" systems, it's not meant to address scenarios with KE cutoffs below 700-800 eV or NGWFs smaller than 8.0 a0.
-It will also not perform well when your FFT-box is small (say, below 80 x 80 x 80 points), as happens e.g. for very small periodic supercells.**
+It will also not perform well when your FFT-box is small (say, below 80 x 80 x 80 points), as happens e.g. for very small periodic supercells.
+In this case it can actually be slower.**

 To switch between the approaches use:
   - ``fast_density T`` -- for the fast approach,
   - ``fast_density F`` -- for the slow approach.

 Be aware that the fast approach *is an approximation*.
-The approximation is well-controllable, meaning you can get as close with the accuracy to the slow (exact) approach as you like, albeit sacrificing performance as you do so.
+The approximation is well-controllable, which means you can get as close with the accuracy to the slow (exact) approach as you like, albeit sacrificing performance as you do so.
 Conversely, you can make the fast approach as fast as you like, but you will be sacrificing accuracy as you do so, up to a point of making your results worthless.
 This means care must be taken when changing the parameters of this approach -- non-expert users are advised to use the defaults, or even "safe settings" described below.

+Starting from ONETEP 7.1.50 there are actually *three* different fast density methods implemented.
+They offer the practically same accuracy for the same settings (see below), but employ different tradeoffs between memory use and performance.
+As a user, about the only thing you need to know is:

+- ``fast_density_method 1`` is usually the fastest, but requires the most memory,
+- ``fast_density_method 2`` is a failed experiment, and typically performs poorly, you should not be using it.
+- ``fast_density_method 3`` is usually somewhat slower than method 1, but faster
+  than the slow (default) calculation.
+It has two important advantages -- **it uses much less memory than** ``fast_density_method 1``, **and it has been GPU ported**.
+If you are running on GPUs, you should be definitely using this option.

+The default (once you specified ``fast_density T``) is ``fast_density_method 1``.

-You can check which approach you are using by examining the timings printed out at the end of your calculation (provided you are not using ``timings_level 0``).
-If your timings include ``density_on_dbl_grid_fast`` and ``density_fast_new_ngwfs`` -- you are using the fast approach.
+You can check which approach you are using by examining the timings printed out at the end of your calculation
+(provided you are not using ``timings_level 0``).
+If your timings include ``density_fast_new_ngwfs`` -- you are using one of the fast approaches.
 If instead you have ``density_on_dbl_grid`` and ``density_batch_interp_deposit`` -- you are using the slow approach.

-The main idea behind the fast density approach is *trimming* interpolated NGWFs, that is, ignoring the points where their values are below a prescribed threshold.
-The value of this threshold, set by ``fast_density_trim_threshold`` is the main parameter controlling the balance between accuracy and efficiency.
+The main idea behind the fast density approach is *trimming* interpolated NGWFs, that is, ignoring the points where their (absolute) values are below a prescribed threshold.
+The value of this threshold, set by ``trimmed_boxes_threshold`` is the main parameter controlling the balance between accuracy and efficiency.
 It is also independent of NGWF radii.
 The default is ``2E-6``.
 The parameter already includes grid weights, so you *do not* need to adjust it when changing ``psinc_spacing`` or ``cutoff_energy``.
 To make your calculation more accurate, decrease the threshold -- probably not below ``1E-7``.
 To make your calculation faster, increase the threshold -- probably not above ``1E-5``.

-If you use ``fast_density_output_detail VERBOSE`` (or higher), ONETEP will print out an estimate of the accuracy of the approximation every time NGWFs change.
+If you use ``trimmed_boxes_output_detail VERBOSE`` (or higher), ONETEP will print out an estimate of the accuracy of the approximation every time NGWFs change.
 It will look like something like :numref:`Figure fig:fast_density_info`, see the *accuracy of approximation* line.
 This tells you to how many digits the approximated NGWF charge is equal to the exact (double FFT-box) NGWF charge, in the root-mean-square sense over all NGWFs in the system.
 In this example our approximated charge is no further from 1.0 (a correctly normalized NGWF) than by 1E-7 (and is slightly closer, because we got 7.16, not 7.0).

 As your calculation progresses, this value will fluctuate, and is likely go down slightly, as the NGWFs become